 When you were in high school, many people, including your teachers, knew your name.
 Just because your professor may not know you by name, or you have only met a few friends so far, doesn't mean that the U of S does not have support systems and people who care about you.

-The University Learning Centre offers free study skills workshops led by PAL Peer Mentors - academically strong students who want to share what works for them.
+Student Learning Services offers free study skills workshops led by PAL Peer Mentors - academically strong students who want to share what works for them.
 Maybe the workshop you are looking for isn't being offered this month?
 Visit our front desk located on the First Floor of the Murray Building (RM 106) to find out.
 We have a wide variety of handouts with study skills tips, and a staff member will be happy to answer your questions.
 Even if we don't know the answer, we will find someone who can help.
 Don't be shy.
 The front desk exists for students.
 Remember: you are not alone.
 Many others are seeking help, too.

 Can't get to the Murray Building?
 Don't want to waste paper?
 These tips are also available online as PDFs.